fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 </div>
 </div>

-If you want to render a map which is not in the fusioncharts package(world and USA), then you need to install **fusionmaps** which contain all the ES6 map definition:
+If you want to render a map which is not in the **fusioncharts** package (World and USA), then you need to install **fusionmaps** which contain all the ES6 map definition:

 ```
 npm install fusionmaps
 ```

-ES-6 definitions can be found in `node_modules/fusionmaps/maps/fusioncharts.[MAP-ALIAS].js`
+ES6 definitions can be found in `node_modules/fusionmaps/maps/fusioncharts.[MAP-ALIAS].js`

 If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this here.